Truck DrivingTransportation Training

 - Pre-trip, post-trip and backing procedures

-Each Continuing Education class has a minimum student enrollment requirement that has to be met in order for the class to make.
-Paid students that are enrolled in a cancelled course will automatically be issued a refund from our accounting department.
+Each Continuing Education class has a minimum student enrollment requirement that must be met for the class to make.
+Paid students enrolled in a canceled course will automatically be issued a refund from our accounting department.
 No cash refunds will be issued.

-Students will receive a 100% refund (less a $10 processing fee) if they drop prior to the first class day.
+Students will receive a 100% refund (less a $10 processing fee) if they drop before the first class day.
 They will receive an 80% refund (less $10) if they drop before the second class day.
-With the exception of extenuating circumstances, students will not receive a refund for a one-day class if they drop on the day of the class.
+Except for extenuating circumstances, students will not receive a refund for a one-day class if they drop out on the day of the course.
 No refunds will be given after the second class day.
 It is the student’s responsibility to cancel their registration.
 Allow 30 days for refund processing.
 No cash refunds will be issued.